 Of course there are proper ways to drink the beer at your Oktoberfest party.
 Beer-drinking etiquette, brought to you by the same folks responsible for beer purity laws.
 You’re welcome.

 For smaller Oktoberfests, glass liter mugs are ideal.
 These mugs, called maß (or mass, pronounced moss), are the Oktoberfest way.
-They hold, you read that right, one liter of beer.
+They hold one liter of beer.
 If you didn’t bring one home from your last trip to Munich, have no fear, you can pick some up here.

 Otherwise, anything from half-liter glass mugs to elaborate steins works perfectly.